The Hand That Signed the Paper: Darville's identity revealed

-On 19 August 1995, the journalist David Bentley revealed in The Courier Mail that Helen Demidenko was actually Helen Darville, the daughter of English migrants, and had no Ukrainian ancestry.
-Bentley had become suspicious after noticing that Darville had a tendency to provide vague answers when asked about her education.
-He was informed of her true identity by her high school principal Robin Kleinschmidt.
-Bentley was eventually awarded the 1995 Gold Walkley for the story.
+On 19 August 1995, the journalist David Bentley wrote in The Courier Mail that Helen Demidenko was actually Helen Darville, the daughter of English migrants, and had no Ukrainian ancestry.
+Bentley had become suspicious of her identity after noticing that Darville had a tendency to provide vague answers when asked about her education, and was informed of her true identity by her high school principal.
+Bentley was eventually awarded the 1995 Gold Walkley, Australia's top journalism award, for the story.

 At first, many of Darville's defenders refused to believe Bentley's claims.
-But on 21 August, members of Darville's family publicly confirmed the story.
-Her brother told the media that her claims of Ukrainian ancestry had been "a great marketing exercise".
-Darville released a statement claiming that she had begun to use the name "Demidenko-Darville" at university and that Demidenko was the name of her paternal extended family.
-It was soon reported that Darville had also pretended to be French and Czech while at university, and that she had committed plagiarism in her university's student newspaper in 1990.
-On 25 August, a statement with the headline "Helen Darville Apologises" was published nationwide.
+On 21 August, however, members of Darville's family publicly confirmed the story, with her brother telling the media that her claims of Ukrainian ancestry had been "a great marketing exercise".
+Darville released a statement saying that she had begun to use the name "Demidenko-Darville" at university and that Demidenko was the name of her paternal extended family.
+It was soon reported that Darville had described herself as French and Czech while at university, and that she had committed plagiarism in her university's student newspaper in 1990.
+On 25 August, a statement with the headline "Helen Darville apologises" was published in newspapers around the country.
 Darville admitted that her Demidenko identity was a fabrication and wrote "I am truly sorry if my book or my actions have been perceived in any way as antisemitic or degrading to the Ukrainian community ...
 I condemn without reservation the perpetrators of the Holocaust".

 Following the revelation, criticism mounted towards those who had defended her novel.
-The literary academic Ivor Indyk insisted that Darville's ALS Gold Medal should be revoked, while Helen Daniel, the editor of Australian Book Review, and Louise Adler, the arts editor of The Age, argued that the judging panel that had awarded Darville the Miles Franklin Award should resign.
-The saga was described in The Age as "perhaps the most shameful literary deception of recent times".
-Much of this criticism was directed towards Jill Kitson, who had served on both the Vogel and Miles Franklin judging panels and had been one of the novel's most committed defenders.
-The historian William Rubinstein wrote that Darville had falsified her identity in order to give support to "an antisemitic lie of the most despicable kind", and argued that the fact that the "ignoramuses" on the judging panel had held onto their positions was a "sad indictment of Australia's utter provinciality and marginality".
+Helen Daniel, the editor of Australian Book Review, and Louise Adler, the arts editor of The Age, argued that the judging panel that had awarded Darville the Miles Franklin Award should resign, while the literary academic Ivor Indyk said that Darville's ALS Gold Medal should be revoked.
+The episode was described in The Age as "perhaps the most shameful literary deception of recent times".
+Much of this criticism was directed towards Kitson, who had served on both the Vogel and Miles Franklin judging panels and had been one of the novel's strongest defenders.
+The historian William Rubinstein wrote that Darville had falsified her identity in order to give support to "an antisemitic lie of the most despicable kind", and that the fact that the judging panel had retained their positions was a "sad indictment of Australia's utter provinciality and marginality".